AdaCore/spark2014/docs/ug/appendix.rst

 - If SPARK_Mode has been specified for the given section of the given entity or construct, then the specified value;

-- else for the private part of a package, if SPARK_Mode has been specified for the public part of the same package, then the SPARK_Mode of the public part;
+- else for the private part of a package or a protected or task unit, the SPARK_Mode of the visible part;

-- else for a package body statements, if SPARK_Mode has been specified for the body declarations of the same package, then the SPARK_Mode of the body declarations;
+- else for a package body's statements, the SPARK_Mode of the package body's declarations;

 - else for any of the visible part or body declarations of a library unit package or either section of a library unit subprogram,